secondo-database/secondo/README.md

 Commands end with `;` or an empty line, `?` shows the interface commands, and `q` quits.

-### 5. Query in SQL via the optimizer
+### 5. Write SQL queries

-Your can also run queries in SQL, via the integrated optimizer:
+You can also run queries in SQL via the integrated optimizer:

 ```sql
 Secondo => select * from ten;
 Secondo => select * from ten as t where [ t.No > 5 ];
 ```

-You can also just run the optimizer to get query plan without executing it:
+You can also just run the optimizer to get the query plan without executing it:

 ```sql
 Secondo => optimizer select * from ten as t where [ t.No > 5 ];